Cooking up Christmas spirit: Volunteers in Rifle give away holiday meal kits

 Braatz, a former fast-food employee who got injured on the job in 2019, was one nominee.

-“I got a phone call last week and somebody nominated me for a basket and I began crying in the middle of Walmart,” Braatz said.
+“I got a phone call last week, and somebody nominated me for a basket, and I began crying in the middle of Walmart,” Braatz said.
 “It’s definitely a major blessing.”

 While recovering from surgery, Braatz said she caught COVID-19 twice and couldn’t go back to work.